Mechanical Prosthetics

 The Socket

 A custom-made cup that fits perfectly over the remaining limb.
-It's like a shoe made just for you!
+Each one is molded to the individual for a precise, comfortable fit.

 The Liner

-A soft layer made of silicone or gel that cushions the skin.
-Think of it as cozy padding inside.
+A soft layer made of silicone or gel that cushions the skin inside the socket.
+It prevents friction and keeps everything comfortable during long wear.

 The Lock

-Holds it all together!
-Pin locks click like LEGO, suction cups stick like glass, or straps hold like a backpack.
+Holds it all together.
+Pin locks click into place, suction cups create a vacuum seal, or straps secure like a backpack harness.

 Hooks vs. Mechanical Hands

-Body-powered prosthetics have been around for over 100 years!
-The basic design hasn't changed much because it works so well.
-They're lighter than bionic arms, don't need batteries, and give the user direct feedback through the cable tension - you can actually "feel" how hard you're gripping based on how much resistance you feel in your shoulder.
+Body-powered prosthetics have been around for over 100 years.
+The basic design has not changed much because it works so well.
+They are lighter than bionic arms, do not need batteries, and give the user direct feedback through the cable tension -- you can actually "feel" how hard you are gripping based on how much resistance you feel in your shoulder.

-Many adult users actually prefer body-powered prosthetics over expensive bionic ones for heavy-duty work because they're more reliable and don't break down.
+Many adult users actually prefer body-powered prosthetics over expensive bionic ones for heavy-duty work because they are more reliable and do not break down.

 Q1.
 How does a body-powered prosthetic arm open its hook?